cncf/kubernetes-community-days/content/organizing.md

 * Be very clear in communicating with sponsors what they are getting and what the are NOT getting

 Seeking out sponsorships

 * Ideally one of the organizers will work for a sponsor
 * Identify local companies that might want to sponsor
 * Often CNCF members really like to sponsor community events (it builds their community cred)

-# Kubernetes Community Days Planning Tools:
+# Kubernetes Community Days Planning Tools
-** NOTE: We will need to host these docs or create pages for them.
-What is best practice?

-Kubernetes Community Days Sponsorship and Guidelines.
+* Kubernetes Community Days Sponsorship and Guidelines.
 Review and complete this document once organizers and three sponsors have been secured.
 * [Conference Planning Guide](/organizing-timeline).
 Use this document to plan out the event timeline.
 * [Conference Action Items and Checklist](https://drive.google.com/open?id=1bvCiyyDut1seSnBE6pzVevcJkXLeWbxbncvhFsyY8PI) .
 Make a copy of this Google Doc to use as a template for check-in meetings to ensure everyone is on task for a successful event.
 * Sponsorship Letter <insert link>.
 Use this letter to send out to prospective sponsors.